noahc3/Homebrew-Guide/hacking/nereba/pegascape.rst

     * Afterwards, use `Gag-Order <https://github.com/Adubbz/Gag-Order>`_ to remove supernag the same way you ran fakenews-injector (place the .NRO in **/switch**, launch it through hbmenu).

 6. Touch the **"hbmenu"** icon.

+    * If the exploit fails, press the HOME button, reopen the browser through Puyo Puyo Tetris and try again.

 7. Press **HOME**.
 8. Tap the **Album** icon, hbmenu should load.
 9. Launch the **"Fake News Injector"** homebrew.
 10. Press **+** to reboot once finished.

+Jump to `Step 3: Rebooting to Hekate (Nereba) <#id1>`_

 Step 2 Option B: Injecting Fake News (Atmosphere via RCM)
 ---------------------------------------------------------